jutiale/WordsApp/readme.md

 The app is based on [spaced repetitions](https://en.wikipedia.org/wiki/Spaced_repetition).

->1st repetition --- right after the end of the reading; 2nd repetition --- 20-30 minutes after the 1st repetition;
+>1st repetition --- right after the end of the reading; <br />
+2nd repetition --- 20-30 minutes after the 1st repetition; <br />
- 3rd repetition --- one day after the 2nd;
+3rd repetition --- one day after the 2nd; <br />
- 4th repetition --- 2-3 weeks after the 3rd;
+4th repetition --- 2-3 weeks after the 3rd; <br />
 5th repetition --- 2-3 months after the 4th repetition.

 ## Tech